Meet Maisie Smith – Strictly Come Dancing contestant and EastEnders star

 Everything you need to know about Eastenders' Maisie Smith – Strictly Come Dancing 2020 contestant.

-EastEnders actress Maisie Smith has swapped Albert Square for the Strictly Come Dancing ballroom this year.
+Sitting joint top of the Strictly Come Dancing leaderboard after weeks one and two, Maisie Smith must already be eyeing up the Glitterball trophy.
+Could she be this year’s winner?

-And after her live debut on October 24th, with partner Gorka Marquez, the other contestants in the Strictly Come Dancing line-up might want to watch out.
+The EastEnders actress, who has swapped Albert Square for the Strictly Come Dancing ballroom, scored 24 points in week one with her energetic samba – and followed it up with 25 points in week two for her fierce Tango to Midnight Sky by Miley Cyrus.

-The pair took to the dance floor for the first time with an energetic Samba during Week One, making the most of the hips Maisie herself said “don’t lie”.
+She and her pro partner Gorka Marquez are clearly a force to be reckoned with – and the other contestants in the Strictly Come Dancing line-up might want to watch out.

-Coming second on the Strictly Come Dancing leaderboard with an incredible 24 points, Maisie proved she’s got what it takes.
+However, she’s already in close competition with YouTube star HRVY, who shares her top spot on the leaderboard.
+And will she be able to keep it up as we head into week three?

 Here’s everything you need to know about Maisie Smith, including what she’s said about her Strictly journey so far.